Level/subleveldown/README.md

 sub(db, 'two', { keyEncoding: 'binary' })
 ```

 There is one limitation, however: keys must _encode to_ either strings or Buffers.
 This is not likely to affect you, unless you use custom encodings or the `id` encoding (which bypasses encodings and thus makes it your responsibility to ensure keys are either strings or Buffers).
+If in that case you do pass in a key that is not a string or Buffer, it will be irreversibly converted to a string.

 Authored by [@mafintosh](https://github.com/mafintosh) and inspired by [`level-sublevel`][level-sublevel] by [@dominictarr](https://github.com/dominictarr), `subleveldown` has become an official part of [Level][level-org].
 As `level-sublevel` is no longer under active development, we recommend switching to `subleveldown` to get the latest and greatest of the Level ecosystem.
 These two modules largely offer the same functionality, except for [hooks](https://github.com/dominictarr/level-sublevel#hooks) and [per-batch prefixes](https://github.com/dominictarr/level-sublevel#batches).